openfga/spring-boot-starter/examples/servlet/README.md

 ## Using example with local unpublished starter

-To run the example using a non-published version of the Okta FGA Spring Boot Starter, first publish the starter to your local maven repository.
+To run the example using a non-published version of the Auth0 FGA Spring Boot Starter, first publish the starter to your local maven repository.

 In the root directory of this repository, run: